mkalmousli/FloatingMute/README.md

 - [IzzyOnDroid](https://apt.izzysoft.de/fdroid/index/apk/com.github.mkalmousli.floating_mute)

-Please don't try to install it from other sources, as they might have changed the code.
+There might be other sources where you can get the app, but note that they are NOT RECOMMENDED as they might have changed the code!

 ## Features